What Is the Best Cut of Steak? The Ultimate Top 10 List

 • Color

-• A good steak has a bold red color, with no hints of gray or brown.
+• A good steak is bold red, with no hints of gray or brown.
 Aging can impart these colors, but the steak you buy should be red, and the fat should be a creamy white or slightly pink.

 • Marbling